N01401609/noname-pytracker/EserogheneOmene/ProjectCode/README.md

+* CODE IS ONLY FOR VIEWING PURPOSES
+I've taken my code out for ease of identifying my features and contribution

 # Work Tracking System
 A freelance work tracking system, with a timer that can track hours and holds a total that the user could charge for that work.
 Could also hold tasks and upcoming projects, for task management